NikolaiRadke/Schimpfolino/README.md

 Root directory with some explanation files.
 |
 ├── case/
 |   STL files to 3D print a case.
-Other kind of hulls will follow.
+Other kinds of hulls will follow.
 |
 ├── schematics/
 |   The circuit diagram, PCB renderings and gerber files.